-For short-term disability, the City's Income Protection Vendor covers 66.7% of the weekly gross salary.
-The other 33.3% is reimbursed by the employee's accrued sick time first and then accrued vacation time if the employee chooses to make their check whole for each bi-weekly paycheck.
+If a covered illness or injury keeps you from working, this employer-paid short-term disability insurance replaces part of your income while you recover.
+For short-term disability, the City's Income Protection Vendor covers 66.7% of the weekly gross salary up to \$1,000 per week.
+To supplement the short-term coverage, an employee may use their accrued sick time first and then accrued vacation time if the employee chooses to make their check whole for each week.